Skip to content

 Installation (Docker)

 This is recommended way of installation.
-This will get you running with the following services:
+This will get you running with the following services on your localhost:

 • Bar Assistant API server